 She has written articles and book chapters on revenge, mercy, pain, capital punishment, metaphysics, the philosophy of becoming, and law and literature.
 She is the author of Dead Certainty: The Death Penalty and the Problem of Judgment (Stanford University Press, 2008) and the co-editor, with Austin Sarat, of States of Violence: War, Capital Punishment, and Letting Die (Cambridge University Press, 2009).
 She is currently writing a book on the philosophy of law and the thought of Hannah Arendt.

 In 2008-2009, she was a fellow at the Murphy Institute in the Center for Ethics and Public Affairs at Tulane University, and in 2011 she was a recipient of the Berlin Prize at the American Academy in Berlin, Germany.
-In 2015-2016, she will serve as one of the co-directors of the JHU Program for the Study of Women, Gender and Sexuality.
+In 2015-2016, she served as one of the co-directors of the JHU Program for the Study of Women, Gender and Sexuality.